Bhaeron/STARFIELD-POWERED-COMBAT-SUIT/NOTES.md

-# Anders-Rheinhold - Origin Storyy - Gagarin Landing? #
+# GENERAL NOTES #

+- Powerframe?
+- Battlerig?

 - Defunct Mech Manufacturing Contractor: Flourished in Gagarin Landing during the Colony War.
 The canonical lore tells us that Gagarin’s economy was centered on building mechs for the UC military.